Background

 Fortunately, there are plenty of ways to cut costs without breaking the law:

-• Add an experienced driver as a named (not main) driver
+Add an experienced driver as a named (not main) driver: This can help reduce premiums while keeping the young driver as the main policyholder.

 Sources